iamdavecampbell/Salmon.In.Nets.ShinyApps/README.md

 # ShinyApp

-This shinyApp is built in 3 iterations to highlight the creative process.
+This shinyApp is built in several incremental steps with increasing complexity to highlight the creative process.
 This main fork has the final product.